LeadWoods0902/DandD_Nightmare_Plague/REBASE STORY AROUND.md

 *During their travel, Musoko is drawn from hibernation and in a drowsy outburst they expend most of their remaining power and lay waste to the ship.
 Realising their fault, they establish a connection with Primalas, and urge them to flee.*

 Arriving in Heinabergsar, Musoko departs the crystal leaving it empty and lifeless.
 They seek out someone of greater power and finds the ambitious Fenian, young empress of an expansive empire.
-Musoko shows Fenian has a vision of them ruling the whole of Senithar with an iron fist and establishes a symbitioc
+Musoko shows Fenian has a vision of them ruling the whole of Senithar with an iron fist and establishes a symbiotic relationship, etching themselves onto Fenian's conscience.
+Musoko does not reveal themself but Fenian gains a

-Musoko is not eating at Fenian's soul, but rather seeking a symbiotic relationship to share power and restore balance to Senithar?

 Fenian's mental state is not a significant factor in his decision; instead, he is driven by a genuine belief that Musoko's assistance is crucial for the empire's survival.